lookupdaily/styles/README.md

 ### Header

 Should contain a logo or site title and a series of navigational links.
 These links will be visible in the header on larger screens, and contained in an expandable menu on smaller screens.
-JavaScript is required for this component, and should be setup in your client-side JavaScript.
+JavaScript is used for this component, and should be setup in your client-side JavaScript.
+But there is a fallback for if JavaScript is not enabled in the user's browser.

 Active links are styled using the `data-state="active"` attribute.